cosmos/sdk-tutorials/tutorials/ns-auction/docs/02-mitigating-front-running-with-vote-extesions.md.md

 This sets the `ProcessProposalHandler()` for our application.
 This means that whenever a proposal needs to be processed, our custom `ProcessProposalHandler()` method will be called.

 To test if the proposal processing and vote extensions are working correctly, you can check the logs for any relevant messages.
-If the logs do not provide enough information, you can also reinitialize your local testing environment by running the `./scripts/single_node/setup.sh` script again.
+If the logs do not provide enough information, you can also reinitialize your local testing environment by running `./scripts/single_node/setup.sh` script.